Most Common Cannabis Deficiencies

 How to prevent and fix common cannabis deficiencies

-Refer to a cannabis deficiency chart or cannabis nutrient deficiency chart to determine what weed deficiency you have.
+Refer to a weed deficiency chart or other plant nutrients deficiency chart to determine what weed deficiency you have.

 Calcium (Ca) deficiency

 Signs of Calcium (Ca) deficiency include distorted leaf development, necrotic spots on leaves, and weak stems.
+The leaf diagnosis chart shows tiny brown spots.
 To address calcium deficiency, it is important to ensure an adequate supply of calcium in the growing medium.

 This can be achieved by adding calcium-rich amendments such as gypsum or oyster shell flour into the soil.
 Maintaining a balanced pH level between 6 and 7 is crucial, as acidic soil can inhibit calcium absorption.